Indigenous Teaching and Learning

 Element 6: Teachers and Leaders Engage in Indigenous Ways of Knowing

 Culture & Identity

 - Stoney Language Classes - Language is an inherent part of cultural belonging and identity and the Stoney Language, one of our traditional Indigenous languages, is in danger of extinction.
 Through the efforts of Elders and staff, an online dictionary with recordings of local Elders has been created in an attempt to preserve the language.
 Despite the barriers presented by the pandemic, PSD and Paul First Nation Education collaborated to provide teachings to our Paul First Nation students in efforts to revitalize the Stoney Language.
 With the help of Elder Violet Poitras and Language Coordinator Glenna House, online lessons were developed and delivered online to students at Forest Green, Stony Plain Central, Connections for Learning and Memorial Composite High School.
 Plans to continue these lessons and provide access to Cree language programming to our MCHS students are also in the works.

-- Land Acknowledgement - (Poster Contest Video Summary) - Parkland School Division resides within Treaty 6 Territory.
+- Land Acknowledgement (Poster Contest Video Summary) - Parkland School Division resides within Treaty 6 Territory.
 When we acknowledge the land, it is important for us to recognize the original intention and spirit of partnership that our Indigenous neighbours understood when they entered into those agreements with colonist settlers.
-In 20-21, PSD invited students to think about how they might creatively represent a land acknowledgement and what it means to them.
-(Insert number here) students grades 4-12 from across the Division submitted an entry to the contest.
-Their learning and thoughtfulness was evident.
+In 2020-21, PSD invited students to think about how they might creatively represent a land acknowledgement and what it means to them.
+Students in grades 4-12 from across the Division submitted an entry to the contest.
+Their learning and thoughtfulness were evident.
 Prints of the winners from each of the categories now reside in each of our schools.

 - Memorial Composite High School Indigenous Graduation Coach